xclemence/Ruler.Wpf/README.md

 # Ruler.Wpf
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-In wpf world, lot of controls exists but it difficult to find a ruler.
-This project propose a simple ruler.
+In WPF world, many controls exists, but it difficult to find a ruler.
+This project proposes a simple ruler usable in all Net Core 3.1 and Net Framework 4.7.2.

 ### Focused objectifs
 - Performance